Steps to Start Your SkillsUSA Year!

 Want to ensure a great start to your school year?
 One that will engage students in program opportunities that will increase their technical, workplace and personal skills?
 SkillsUSA programs are integral to the career and technical education classroom and lab.

-It is the perfect fit to support you academically and provide student with leadership opportunities.
-The following steps will ensure that you successfully star the school year and engage students in leading the chapter.
+It is the perfect fit to support you academically and provide students with leadership opportunities.
+The following steps will ensure that you successfully start the school year and engage students in leading the chapter.

 Want more info on the steps to starting your SkillsUSA year?
 Check out your Membership Kit.
 Need a kit?
 Email our office.